Business Insurance

 The cost of business insurance depends on factors such as the type of business, size of operations, number of employees, turnover, and the level of cover selected.
 Insurers may also consider claims history, location, and the nature of the work carried out.
 Brokers can explain how these factors influence pricing.

-• Can I combine different types of business cover under one policy?
+• Can I combine different types of cover under one policy?

 Some insurers offer combined business insurance policies that include multiple types of cover within a single arrangement.
 This can include liability, property, and business interruption cover.
 Availability and structure vary by provider, and brokers can explain how combined policies are arranged.